-Design registration in India is a protection over the features of shape, configuration, pattern or ornament or composition of lines or colour or a combination thereof applied to any article which gives it a distinctive visual appearance.
+Design registration in India is a protection over the features of shape, configuration, pattern or ornament or composition of lines or color or a combination thereof applied to any article which gives it a distinctive visual appearance.

 The design should be new or original, not previously published or used in any country before the date of application for registration.
 The novelty may reside in the application of a known shape or pattern to new Subject matter.